Everything You Need to Know About the Anti-Inflammatory Diet

 So What Can I Eat?

 Lots of really delicious and nutritious food.
 An anti-inflammatory diet means loading up on whole grains, lean protein, fruits, vegetables, low-fat dairy and healthy fats.
-You might start your day with whole grain avocado toast for breakfast, followed by a veggie-packed Buddha bowl for lunch.
-Then for dinner, enjoy a plate of roasted salmon with a side salad.
-Oh, and don’t forget dessert—dark chocolate is one of the best inflammation-fighting foods around.
+You might start your day with whole grain avocado toast for an inflammation-fighting breakfast, followed by a veggie-packed Buddha bowl for lunch.
+Then for an anti-inflammatory dinner, enjoy a plate of roasted salmon with a side salad.
+Oh, and don’t worry—there are plenty of anti-inflammatory dessert recipes you can tuck into.
+In fact, dark chocolate is one of the best inflammation-fighting foods around.

 And What Can’t I Eat?